Canadian Committee on Antarctic Research (CCAR)

 Dr. Conlan holds a PhD in systematics and evolution and an M.Sc. in marine ecology.
 Her systematics research concerns the evolution and behaviour of amphipod crustaceans, shrimp-like organisms that inhabit the deepest oceans to the tropical rainforests, from the Arctic to the Antarctic.
 She has named two new genera and 48 new species and has two species named for her.
 Dr. Conlan's research in marine ecology concerns the effects of seabed disturbance on community structure.
 She has studied the impacts of the logging industry on the coastal seabed of British Columbia, the Exxon Valdez oilspill in Alaska, the tilling effects of icebergs on the Arctic seabed, and the impact of humans in the Antarctic.

 Besides publishing her research in scientific journals, Dr. Conlan also teaches and popularizes her studies.
 Dr. Conlan involves elementary and high school students in her Arctic and Antarctic field trips through satellite telephone and email links.
 She teaches a university level course in marine biology at Huntsman Marine Science Centre in St. Andrews, N.B.
 Discovery Channel, the BBC, and Rogers Cablevision have presented her work in ten documentaries.
 Dr. Conlan has given over 50 presentations about marine life in the Arctic and Antarctic to elementary schools, high schools, and adult interest groups.
 CBC Morningside has twice interviewed her, as has Owl Magazine and Women's Sports and Fitness.
 Her latest television show, "Diving under the Antarctic Ice", was an initiative to bring televised lectures to over 8,000 Canadian schools across Canada.
 Dr. Conlan is continuing her love for education by participating in "Students on Ice", a polar teaching cruise for teenagers.
-A children's book about her diving adventures in the Arctic and Antarctic will be published shortly.
+She has written a children's book about her diving adventures in the Arctic and Antarctic.

 Dr. Thomas James is a research scientist with the Geological Survey of Canada of the federal Department of Natural Resources.
 He holds a Ph.D. in geophysics from Princeton University and is an adjunct professor at the University of Victoria and Ohio State University.
 Dr. James studies glacial isostatic adjustment, which is the response of the solid Earth to ice sheet and glacier changes, and is particularly interested in sea-level change - past, present, and future.
 He has worked on models of glacial isostatic adjustment for Antarctica that are used in the analysis of satellite data to discern the present-day Antarctic contribution to sea-level change.
 In the 2005/06 Antarctic field season, Dr. James was based at McMurdo with American colleagues and carried out field work in the Transantarctic Mountains to measure crustal motion.
 He has been a Canadian representative at meetings of the Scientific Committee on Antarctic Research since 2004.